monetamio/docs/en/framework/core/blockstrap-functions/README.md

 ### Blockstrap Functions & Variables

-This is often called by first setting `$bs = blockstrap_functions;`.
+These functions are not attached to any modules and are in most cases used prior to the initialization of the [core functions](../core-functions/).

-You can then use the following functions anywhere:
+They are often called by first setting `$bs = blockstrap_functions;` - where you can then use the following functions anywhere:

 * [`$bs.array_length`(obj)](#bs_array_length)
 * [`$bs.exists`(url)](#bs_exists)